microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

 # Lab M4 - Add authentication
-In this lab you will secure your Northwind plugin from the previous lab with authentication using Entra ID SSO (single sign-on) and your own contacts information of suppliers to share in a conversation.
+In this lab you will secure your Northwind plugin from the previous lab with authentication using Entra ID SSO (single sign-on) to search and find your own contacts like suppliers information from Outlook.

 ???+ "Navigating the Extend Teams Message Extension labs (Extend Path)"
     - [Lab M0 - Prerequisites](/copilot-camp/pages/extend-message-ext/00-prerequisites)